luzocpp/developper-kit/README.md

-# 🔧 Zotokaf DevKit
+# ENGLISH

-A command-line tool (CLI) that brings together several small and useful utilities for developers, students, makers, or anyone who wants to save time with common tasks (hashing, encoding, formatting, networking, etc.).
+Zotokaf DevKit is a command-line tool (CLI) that groups together several small and practical utilities for developers, students, makers, or anyone looking to save time with common operations such as hashing, encoding, formatting, and networking.

----
+This tool has been developed and tested on Linux environments, including Manjaro, Arch Linux, Kali Linux, Ubuntu, and is also fully compatible with Windows systems.

-## 🚀 What is it for?
+## What is it for?

 This program allows you to:

 * Generate unique identifiers (UUID)
-* Hash or verify passwords (hashing)
+* Hash or verify passwords
 * Encode/decode text in base64
-* Read the content of a JWT token (useful for APIs)
+* Decode the content of a JWT token (useful for API development)
 * Beautify JSON or YAML
-* Check if a website is reachable (ping)
+* Check if a website is responsive (ping)
-* Get the IP address of a website (DNS resolution)
+* Resolve the IP address of a domain (DNS query)

-All this, without installing anything besides Python and the listed dependencies!
+All of this works without installing anything beyond Python and the listed dependencies.

----

-## ⚙️ Installation (one-time setup)
+## Installation (one-time setup)

 1. Open a terminal in the project directory.
 2. Run the following commands: